-Table 28.
-Business object fields in triCalendarEvent

-Business Object Field Name Description triEventIdTX This is the ID of the affected event.
+Table 27.
+Business object fields in triCalendarEvent Business Object Field Name Description triEventIdTX This is the ID of the affected event.
 If the event is for a non-exception occurrence of a recurring event, this field has no value.
-In all other cases, this ID is the smart object ID of the event record. triRecurrenceIdTX In the case the affected event is an occurrence (exception or non-exception) of a recurring event, this is the smart object ID of the original recurring event. triStartDT This is the start date-time of the affected occurrence. triEndDT This is the end date-time of the affected occurrence.
+In all other cases, this ID is the smart object ID of the event record.

+Table 27.
+Business object fields in triCalendarEvent (continued) Business Object Field Name Description triRecurrenceIdTX In the case the affected event is an occurrence (exception or non-exception) of a recurring event, this is the smart object ID of the original recurring event. triStartDT This is the start date-time of the affected occurrence. triEndDT This is the end date-time of the affected occurrence.